JeremyHub/pvp-2048/README.md

 - run `npm start`
 - it should open a browser window to `localhost:8080` with the game running

+If you want to run the tests:

+- run `npm test` from the root of the project

 # Deployment

 It is deployed using github pages through the `gh-pages` branch.
 To deploy: